If there is one goal that all Chief HR Officers and HR professionals seek to achieve every day, it is to be able to maximize their productivity.

 #4.
 Change the way you manage your inbox

 There is no doubt about the fact that email is an essential part of work, especially as an HR executive.
 You may need to assign tasks to your teams or employees, get reports and collect constant updates.
 However, continuously checking your inbox is not the right approach.
 In order to ensure that your inbox is managed effectively and efficiently, you need to set slots of 30-45 minutes every day specifically for checking and reply to your emails.

 A good way to go about this is to have one slot set for the beginning of your day, and one halfway through the day.
 You must also communicate your slot timings to your team members so that they know when to expect updates from you.
 You can also make use of apps such as Productive Inbox, SimplyFile, or Boomerang for Gmail that let you manage your inbox.

 #5.
 Master the A-B-C-1-2-3 technique

 Another great psychology backed technique to enhance productivity is the ABC123 technique.
-Here, the first step is to classify your tasks into three categories –A, B and C – based on the quantum of impact they have on the business.
+Here, the first step is to classify your tasks into three categories –A, B, and C – based on the quantum of impact they have on the business.
 The next step is to assign a level of urgency – 1, 2 or 3, for each task under each category.
-Task A1 would one that has very high impact on the business and is of utmost priority, while task C3 would neither have as much impact nor urgency.
+Task A1 would one that has a very high impact on the business and is of utmost priority, while task C3 would neither have as much impact nor urgency.

 This method helps you craft an effective strategy for tackling your daily tasks and accomplish more in a day.